lkm-bit/Simple-Webhook-Spammer/README.md

 # Simple-Webhook-Spammer
 Hi!
-I created this wenhook spammer for you guys!
+I created this webhook spammer for you guys!
 All it does is just spams the channel with messages.
 More functions soon! (scroll down for instructions)

-#Activation
+# Activation
 You dont know how to activate?
 This is for u!
 1) Download the first file in releases
 2) Extract to a folder